Qanat: Iran

 In the middle of the 20th century, an estimated 50,000 qanats were in use in Iran, each commissioned and maintained by local users.
 Of these, only 37,000 remain in use as of 2015.
 One of the oldest and largest known qanats is in the Iranian city of Gonabad, and after 2,700 years still provides drinking and agricultural water to nearly 40,000 people.
-Its main well depth is more than 360 meters and its length is 45 kilometers.
+Its main well depth is more than 360 m and its length is 45 km.
 Yazd, Khorasan and Kerman are zones known for their dependence on an extensive system of qanats.

 In 2016, UNESCO inscribed the Persian Qanat as a World Heritage Site, listing the following eleven qanats: Qasebeh Qanat, Qanat of Baladeh, Qanat of Zarch, Hasan Abad-e Moshir Qanat, Ebrāhim Ābād Qanat in Markazi Province, Qanat of Vazvān in Esfahan Province, Mozd Ābād Qanat in Esfahan Province, Qanat of the Moon in Esfahan Province, Qanat of Gowhar-riz in Kerman Province, Jupār – Ghāsem Ābād Qanat in Kerman Province, and Akbar Ābād Qanat in Kerman Province.
 Since 2002, UNESCO's International Hydrological Programme Intergovernmental Council began investigating the possibility of an international qanat research center to be located in Yazd, Iran.

 The Qanats of Gonabad, also called kariz Kai Khosrow, is one of the oldest and largest qanats in the world built between 700 BCE to 500 BCE.
 It is located at Gonabad, Razavi Khorasan Province.
 This property contains 427 water wells with total length of 33,113 m.